 I moved to the UK where I obtained my first master’s degrees in Archaeological Science from Oxford University.
 After I did an internship at the Italian National Institute of Nuclear Physics, where I worked for the creation of their own Raman spectra database of pigments.
 I also did internship at Studio Västsvensk Konservering in Gothenburg (Sweden), where I worked in the department of maritime archaeological conservation.

 I obtained a second master's in Maritime Archaeology and Conservation from the University of Southampton when I started working on the Tudor warship Mary Rose.
 I first looked into the drying behaviour of her PEG treated timbers, which I investigated both with traditional methods and with Neutron imaging.
 As I got more into the study of the ship I started being interested also in the structural aspects, focusing on the structural monitoring of the ship's hull and in finding alternative monitoring methods to Laser scanning and Total Station.
-In October 2017 I submitted my PhD thesis "Conservation of a Tudor warship: Investigating the timbers of the Mary Rose".
+In March 2018 I completed my PhD degree with the thesis "Conservation of a Tudor warship: Investigating the timbers of the Mary Rose".